Drax delivers renewable source Scottish hydro power for Allied Glass

 The CPPA means that Allied Glass can state with authority where their energy is sourced from and will help the business to further reduce its carbon emissions – already down by more than 10% since 2015.

-Valpy Fitzgerald, Director of Renewables and Sustainable Commodities at Drax, said “We’re delighted to partner with Allied Glass to provide them with 100% renewable source power, as well as Renewable Energy Guarantees of Origin (REGOs) from our Galloway hydro scheme.”
+Valpy Fitzgerald, Director of Renewables and Sustainable Commodities at Drax, said “We’re delighted to partner with Allied Glass to provide them with renewable source electricity, as well as Renewable Energy Guarantees of Origin (REGOs) from our Galloway hydro scheme.”

 “Knowing exactly where our electricity comes from helps us continue towards our 2025 sustainability targets”